 It gives politicians something to talk about.
 It gives regular people something to measure against.
 It can stir up excitement, but it doesn't change the elements of the economy, like the number of people out of work or the number of empty houses.

 The Dow also isn't the best measure of the stock market.
 It follows 30 companies _ important ones, household names, but only 30.
 And it's weighted so just a handful of the most expensive stocks carry the most weight.

 If Apple, whose stock has skyrocketed this year from $405 to $522, had been added to the Dow on Jan.
 1, it would already be above 14,000, according to estimates this week from ConvergEx Execution Solutions.

 And the Dow is certainly not the best measure of the economy.
 It can rise even when jobs are falling or the economy is shrinking.

-"Psychologically it matters," says Dan McMahon, director of equity trading at Raymond James, who was underwhelmed by the Dow's short foray above 13,000 last week.
+"Psychologically it matters," says Dan McMahon, director of equity trading at Raymond James, who was underwhelmed by the Dow's short foray above 13,000 this week.
 "Technically and fundamentally, not so much."

 It's the same mind game when people turn 40.
 They're only a day older, but it feels more significant.
 Retailers understand this trick, too.
 That's why they slap $99 on a price tag instead of $100.
 That one dollar feels like a lot.